Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Problem formulation and main results

 The associated price impact process, again given by \eqref{eqYDef}, is denoted $Y^\theta$.
 We note that $X^\theta$ and $Y^\theta$ are semimartingales.

 We assume that strict liquidation is required and that the cost associated with a trading strategy $\theta$ is given by

-The first term captures the cost of the initial block trade at time $t=0$.
-The second term captures again the transient price impact cost; the third term captures again market risk.
-The fourth term emerges as an additional cost term when passing from discrete to continuous time, as shown in \cite{ackermann_kruse_urusov}.
+The first term captures the transient price impact cost; the second term captures market risk.
+The third term emerges as an additional cost term when passing from discrete to continuous time, as shown in \cite{ackermann_kruse_urusov}.
 Moreover, in the absence of this term, arbitrarily low costs can be achieved; see \cite{ackermann_kruse_urusov} for details.